let-def/hotcaml/README.md

 # Hotcaml: an OCaml interpreter with watching and reloading

-Hotcaml is an OCaml interpreter that starts from a source file and loads it dependencies.
+Hotcaml is an OCaml interpreter that starts from a source file and loads its dependencies.
-When one of the source file changes and passes the typechecker, it is reloaded, as well as all its reverse dependencies.
+When one of the source files changes and passes the typechecker, it is reloaded, along with all of its reverse dependencies.

 To get started, clone the repository and type `make`.
 Two frontends are built: `hotcaml.exe` and `hotcaml_lwt.exe`.